How to Think Better: Workshops on Great Strategic Thinking

 Business war games sound cool.
 That’s because they are.
 Business war games are more than a way to escape the tedium of gigabyte spreadsheets and death by PowerPoint.
 They are a way to put your knowledge of your business to better use.

 In Winning you will participate in an actual business war game.
-You will be a strategist for a company in the automobile or hotel industry (or perhaps your own industry), and with your teammates you will do your best to win.
+You will be a strategist for a company in the automobile industry (or perhaps your own industry), and with your teammates you will do your best to win.
 Oh, there’s one complication: other participants will strategize for your competitors, and they’ll do their best to win too.

 In this workshop you will learn: